machariamunyi/Legacy-Responsive-Web-Design/README.md

 ### - Make Screen Reader Navigation Easier with the nav Landmark

+The `nav` element is another HTML5 item with the embedded landmark feature for easy screen reader navigation.
+This tag is meant to wrap around the main navigation links in your page.

+If there are repeated site links at the bottom of the page, it isn't necessary to markup those with a `nav` tag as well.
+Using a `footer` (covered in the next challenge) is sufficient.

 ### - Make Screen Reader Navigation Easier with the footer Landmark

+Similar to `header` and `nav`, the `footer` element has a built-in landmark feature that allows assistive devices to quickly navigate to it.
+It's primarily used to contain copyright information or links to related documents that usually sit at the bottom of a page.

 ### - Improve Accessibility of Audio Content with the audio Element